JayWoodroffe/epic-task-manager/README.md

 | Create Project | List of Tasks | Create Task |
 |----------------|---------------|-------------|
 | ![Create Project](screenshots/CreateProject.jpg) | ![List Task](screenshots/List.jpg) | ![Create Task](screenshots/CreateTask.jpg) |

+### Features and Logic Flow
+- **Login and Registration:** Email and password login, registration with standard password minimums.
+Currently only allows registration as a regular user.
+Use provided Admin email and password found above to see admin capabilities
+- **Project Dashboard:** For admins, displays all projects and the ability to edit existing projects or create new ones.
+Regular users see all the projects currently assigned to them as per the UserProject table in the database.
+If no projects are assigned to a user, a text field explaining such is displayed.
+  - Editing and creating projects: The bottom modal that is displayed during editing and creating a project includes textfields for the name and description and a display for seeing all the users associated with the project.
+Users can be searched for using their email address, and then added to the project using the + button to the right.
+- **Board Dashboard:** Clicking on any project will direct the user to the list of boards included in that project.
+Admins can edit and create new boards.
+- **Board Screen:** Clicking on any board will open it's Board Screen.
+This screen displays all the lists in this board and their associated tasks.
+- features:
+  - Swipe left and right between lists.
+Final page on this page view displays a button for creating new lists in this board.
+  - Create new tasks.
+Each list has a button to create a task in that list.
+  - Moving tasks:
+    - Tasks can be reordered both within a list (by long holding and dragging between other tasks)
+    - Tasks can be moved between lists (by long holding and dragging the task to the edge of the screen)